The Mick Jagger Diet and Exercise Program

 He is taller than most people realize at 5’10″and now weighs 161 pounds and has maintained a 28 inch waist throughout his adult life.
 (I recall a Dallas Cowboy running back having thighs that were 32 inches each).
 He probably seems shorter as he seems to like tall women.
 L’Wren Scott, a former girlfriend stood 6’4″.

 He has youthful genes.
 His father died at age 93.
 His father was a physical education teacher and Jagger has been exercising since age three and has remained fit ever since.
 His father instilled in him a strong work ethic.
+While inheriting youthful genes helps, about three-quarters of how well or poorly we age is now felt to be driven by our lifestyles.

 The video below is still the best video in terms of overall quality I have seen showing Mick Jagger up close moving and strutting on the Zip Code Tour.
 We used in our previous post on The Rolling Stones.